 Energy storage technologies capture energy for use at a later time.
-Storage is a valuable service because it allows operators to capture energy during off-peak periods, when the demand for and price of electricity are relatively low, and redeploy that energy during high demand, which results in higher priced periods.
-In the past, pumped-storage was generally considered to be the only financially-viable form of grid-scale storage.
+Storage is a valuable service because it allows operators to capture energy during off-peak periods, when the demand for and price of electricity are relatively low, and redeploy that energy during high demand, high price periods.
+Until recently, pumped-storage was generally considered to be the only financially-viable form of grid-scale storage.
 More recently, other technologies, including lithium ion, lead acid, and other battery types have become more affordable.
-In an effort to encourage the deployment of energy storage on the grid, in 2017, Nevada added storage to the list of technologies eligible for subsidies under NRS 701B.
+In an effort to encourage the deployment of energy storage on the grid, in 2017, Nevada added storage to the list of technologies eligible for subsidies under NRS 701B to include storage.
 Senate Bill 145 explicitly allocated \$10 million to storage.